victorteokw/scaffold-kit-io/docs/introduction.md

 and fundamental features from the scaffold tools, created Scaffold Kit.

-With Scaffold Kit, creating a scaffold tool is as easy as following a tutorial, and takes even shorter time than copying code.
+With Scaffold Kit, creating a scaffold tool is as easy as following a tutorial, and it takes even shorter time than copying code.

 ## Core concepts